 Future of Diabetes Scoring System for Gastric Bypass Patients

 “The DiaRem score is the first pre-operative way to predict diabetes remission after RYGB surgery and is calculated with four readily obtainable clinical variables,” the researchers said.
-For example, an individual with a body mass index (BMI) of 39 kg/m2 and a DiaRem score of 22 could benefit from RYGB in terms of weight loss, but would have low probability of diabetes remission and could therefore opt to make intensive lifestyle changes or use incretion mimetics before surgery, which appears to improve the odds of remission for individuals taking insulin.”
+For example, an individual with a body mass index (BMI) of 39 kg/m2 and a DiaRem score of 22 could benefit from RYGB in terms of weight loss but would have a low probability of diabetes remission and could, therefore, opt to make intensive lifestyle changes or use incretin mimetics before surgery, which appears to improve the odds of remission for individuals taking insulin.”

 The study also reports that nearly 60% of obese diabetic patients experience a remission of diabetes after weight loss surgery.
-Many believe this statistic means that surgery should be used as a means to achieve diabetes remission in patients who have dangerous cases of diabetes as a result of their morbid obesity.
+Many believe this statistic suggests that surgery should be used to achieve diabetes remission in patients who have dangerous cases of diabetes due to their morbid obesity.